mchatton/w2s-tensorflow/README.md

 1. Place your low-resolution validation images in the folder specified by `validation:dataroot_LR` in the config file and the corresponding high-resolution images in the folder specified in `validation:dataroot_HR`.
 The image pairs need to have the same names to be matched correctly.
 2. Execute the `validate.py` script at repository root (`python3 validate.py -opt path_to_option_file.yml`).
 3. The script will automatically apply denoising and 2x super-resolution on all images in the validation LR folder and save the result images in the folder specified by `validation:results_dir`, and corresponding validation plots with PSNR and SSIM values in the folder specified by `validation:plots_dir`.
-You can expect a running time of 2 seconds per image if Tensorflow runs on a GPU and 15-30 seconds per image on a CPU
+You can expect a running time of 2 seconds per image if TensorFlow runs on a GPU and 15-30 seconds per image on a CPU for a ~500x500 pixels image.

 ### Code structure